 Mr Jones is about two guys doing what I used to do a lot.
-Going to see a band and then hanging out getting drunk and talking about their hopes and dreams for the future.
-Fantasising that one day they’d be famous, popular and attractive, whats not to like?
+Going to see a band and then hanging out getting drunk and talking about our hopes and dreams for the future.
+Fantasising that one day we’d be famous, popular and attractive, whats not to like?

 As a footnote, Adam Duritz, The Crow’s songwriter, references a girl called ‘Maria’ in a few of his songs across different albums and nobody knows who she is.
 I think she’s his non-existent dream girl but it’d be ace if she was real!

 Another from a shoot in a nearby woodland.
 This was an impromptu shot and the idea was easier to execute than the reality.
 Soria first had to get up onto the log which was a good 4′ off the ground and then balance while adopting different poses on a slippery and uncomfortable top!
 Full marks to her for persistence and grit.